Chang Youjeong

-Jang Yu-jeong (born in 1976) is a South Korean playwright and director of theater, musicals, and film.
+Chang Youjeong (born 1976) is a South Korean playwright and director of theater, musicals, and film.
 Some of her notable works include the musicals Kiss Me Tiger, Finding Mr. Destiny, Oh!
 While You Were Sleeping, and Brothers Were Brave.
-Jang has received critical acclaim and awards for her work, including the 12th Korea Musical Awards for Lyrics and Best Work (2006), the 1st Musical Awards for Lyrics and Script (2007), and the 3rd Musical Awards for Lyrics and Script (2009).
+Chang has received critical acclaim and awards for her work, including the 12th Korea Musical Awards for Lyrics and Best Work (2006), the 1st Musical Awards for Lyrics and Script (2007), and the 3rd Musical Awards for Lyrics and Script (2009).

 She made her debut as film director in 2010 with Finding Mr. Destiny, a movie adaptation of her own hit musical with the same title.
 Afterward, she directed other films such as The Bros (2017), Honest Candidate (2020), and Honest Candidate 2 (2022).

 Early life

-Jang Yu-jeong was born in 1976 in Gwangju, South Jeolla Province.
+Chang Youjeong was born in 1976 in Gwangju, South Jeolla Province.
 She was raised in the countryside of Yeosu by her maternal grandparents.
 As a child, she learned to play the flute and gayageum.
 She also studied pansori and won the grand prize for it at the Honam Arts Festival.

-Jang's interest in acting was sparked when she attended a church retreat and witnessed a theater performance by college students.
+Chang's interest in acting was sparked when she attended a church retreat and witnessed a theater performance by college students.
 This encounter inspired her to join a theater club while studying Korean literature at Korea University.
-She then studied in England from 1997–1998 and spent her part-time money watching musical performances like The Phantom of the Opera and Cats.
+She then studied in England from 1997 to 1998 and spent her part-time money watching musical performances like The Phantom of the Opera and Cats.
 The following year, she visited India and was inspired by the vibrant dancing and singing in Bollywood movies; this sparked, within her, the idea of combining the solemnity of British works with the popular and comical aspects of Indian works to create a unique performance.
 At the time, however, she didn't realize she could write it herself.

-When Jang returned to South Korea, she saw a program promoting theater and felt drawn to that path.
+When Chang returned to South Korea, she saw a program promoting theater and felt drawn to that path.
 In 2000, she re-enrolled at the Korea National University of Arts to study directing in the Department of Theater.
-As a student, Jang was a cinephile and additionally had the opportunity to take classes in the film department, located across the hall; there, she met and learned from the director Byun Young-joo.
+As a student, Chang was a cinephile and additionally had the opportunity to take classes in the film department, located across the hall; there, she met and learned from the director Byun Young-joo.
 She also took a class on writing musicals taught by American professor Calvin McClinton.